mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the world receives relatively few visitors due to its isolated location.

-The ‘Whistler effect’ wears off of most humans after a few months off planet.
+The 'Whistler effect' wears off of most humans after a few months off planet.
 Those who leave Night often have a difficult time readjusting.
 Being born with strong biological imperatives and then having